themaks/embrace_decryptor/README.md

 * For each value, it generates an AES key using the derivation algorithm present in the malware, and try to decrypt the file with it
 * The tool computes the avererage Shannon's entropy per byte of the decryption result.
   * A high value of entropy (~8 bits by byte) indicates a "random" result, likely to be the product of a decryption with a wrong key.
   * A lesser value indicates "non-random" content (text content, or binary file with structured headers), which means the the right key has been found.

 Once one file has been decrypted, the initial value of ```time(0)``` is known, and so the corresponding generated AES key.
 This key can then be reused to decrypt instantaneously any other file on the same infected machine.

 ## Script usage
 ```
 usage: decrypt_file.py [-h] [-l LOCALTIME | -t TIME] [-d DELTA] [-v] [-o]
-                       [-e EXTENSION]
+                       [-e EXTENSION] [-r]
                        file [file ...]

 Decrypt .embrace ransomware files